A Spectral Quantum Algorithm for Numerical Differentiation and Integration: Overview of the Technical Approach

-where $\epsilon$ denotes the QFTD algorithm's resolution.
-In regions where the square of the input function's derivative is less than $\epsilon$, the associated states are not expected to be observed when measuring the circuit.
+where $r$ denotes the QFTD algorithm's resolution; \textit{not} the error associated with the QFTD algorithm, $\epsilon$.
+The resolution, or \enquote{least count}, of the algorithm exactly defines its smallest non-zero output.
+Furthermore, all non-zero outputs of the QFTD are rounded to integer multiples of $r$.
+As such, in regions where the square of the input function's derivative is less than $r/2$, the associated states are not expected to be observed during measurement.
 At such points, a value of zero is assumed for the QFTD output during post-processing.